DanielMCL/Compilador-Lenguaje-FranCs/ReadMe.txt

-Trabajo de Sergio Hernando Rivero y Daniel Carreño López.
+Done by Sergio Hernando Rivero y Daniel Carreño López.

-Puede probarse desde este directorio con los ficheros de la carpeta Inputs mediante los comandos java -cp "cup.jar:." constructorast.Main  Inputs/nombre de input (por ejemplo input.txt) ./wat2wasm main.wat node main.js
+Compiler for made-up programming language "FranCs".
+To use make sure [input name] has a correct code in FranCs and type the following comands followed by two imput lines that may or may not be empty: java -cp "cup.jar:." constructorast.Main  Inputs/[input name] (for example Input/input.txt) ./wat2wasm main.wat node main.js